 So, back when I very first started this little ole blog here, I posted a Szechuan String Bean recipe.
 When I rebranded, I deleted it because the picture made the dish look disgusting and I am trying to stop doing that and better my food photography skills.
 HA!
 Anywho, since it has been off the site, so many of you have asked for this recipe!!
 I had no idea you even knew it was there so this made me happy because this is seriously one of my favorite things to whip up on a weeknight!
 It is so delicious and so easy to make!
-I purchase one of those bags of pre-cut, pre-washed green beans and this dish is done in NO time at all!
+I purchase one of those bags of pre-cut, pre-washed green beans and these Stir-Fried Szechuan String Beans with Shiitake Mushrooms are done in NO time at all!

 If you want to add some protein to the dish, I recommend purchasing ground pork, ground chicken, or ground turkey.
 Brown that up with a little salt and pepper and add in that cooked meat when you add in the mushrooms to the dish and voila!
-You’ll have dinner on the table in no time!
+You’ll have dinner on the table in no time and these Stir-Fried Szechuan String Beans with Shiitake Mushrooms will be the star of the show!

 For the Stir Fry: